boazsegev/plezi-website/docs/guides/json-autodispatch.html.md

     end
     route '/', MyEcho

-Notice how a default value of `nil` allowed us to use the method also for AJAX requests (where the `:id` parameter replaces the `:event` parameter in JSON).
+Notice how a default value of `nil` allowed us to use the method also for AJAJ requests (where the `:id` parameter replaces the `:event` parameter in JSON).

-The resone for the default value is that AJAX requests will call the method without providing ANY arguments (just like all Http requests, there are no arguments, only the `params` Hash).
+The reason for the default value is that AJAJ requests will call the method without providing ANY arguments (just like all Http requests, there are no arguments, only the `params` Hash).
 On the other hand, the auto-dispatcher will call the method while passing the event Hash data as a single argument.

 Also notice that the method returned a String and that String was automatically send to the websocket.
 This is very different than Raw websocket communication and it will only occure when using the auto-dispatch (i.e., it will not occure for broadcasting).

-The reson for the different design was to allow, specifically, auto-dispatched events to behave the same as AJAX events, so thet the API could easily be unified, allowing also to easily use template rendering for the response.
+The reson for the different design was to allow, specifically, auto-dispatched events to behave the same as AJAJ events, so thet the API could easily be unified, allowing also to easily use template rendering for the response.

 ## An Advanced Auto-Dispatch Example